 - High cholesterol.
-There is conflicting evidence about the effects of guggul on cholesterol.
-Taking 3000 or 6000 mg of guggul daily does not seem to lower total cholesterol or blood fats called triglycerides, or raise high-density lipoprotein (HDL or "good’) cholesterol in people with high cholesterol who eat a Western diet.
-However, guggul does seem to reduce cholesterol levels when taken by people from India who have high cholesterol levels.
+Some research shows that taking guggul daily doesn't seem to lower cholesterol or blood fats called triglycerides.
+It also doesn't seem to raise high-density lipoprotein (HDL or "good") cholesterol in people with high cholesterol who eat a Western diet.
+But guggul does seem to reduce cholesterol levels when taken by people from India who have high cholesterol levels.

 - Osteoarthritis.
-Early research suggests that taking 500 mg of guggul (containing 3.5% guggulsterones) three times daily might improve pain in people with osteoarthritis.
+Early research shows that taking 1.5 grams of guggul daily might improve pain in people with osteoarthritis.

-- Rheumatoid arthritis.
-Early research suggests that taking guggul 3000 mg daily for 4 months can improve symptoms of rheumatoid arthritis.
+- Rheumatoid arthritis (RA).
+Early research shows that taking 3 grams of guggul daily for 4 months may improve symptoms of RA.

-When taken by mouth, guggul can cause side effects such as stomach upset, headaches, nausea, vomiting, loose stools, diarrhea, belching, and hiccups.
-Guggul can also cause allergic reactions such as rash and itching.
+When taken by mouth, guggul may cause stomach upset, headaches, nausea, vomiting, loose stools, diarrhea, belching, and hiccups.
+Guggul may also cause allergic reactions such as rash and itching.
 Guggul can also cause skin rash and itching that is not related to allergy.
-These adverse reactions are more common with higher doses, such as 6000 mg per day.
-Less commonly, guggul can cause restlessness, apprehension, and breakdown of muscle tissue.
+These adverse reactions are more common with higher doses, such as 6 grams per day.

 Bleeding disorders: Guggul can slow blood clotting and might cause bleeding or bruising in people with bleeding disorders.